Referral traffic represents the visitors who arrive on your site by clicking a link on other domains, not through a search engine or direct link.

 Referral traffic includes traffic coming to a site through affiliates, links, content partners, and traffic from direct media buying or news coverage.

 Then, dive into the list of top referring websites to learn more about where the traffic is coming from.
-Measure the volume and quality of traffic by referring domain.
+Measure the volume and quality of traffic by referring website.

-When a user navigates from subdomain.example.com to subdomain2.example.com
+A: When a user navigates from subdomain.example.com to subdomain2.example.com:

 Therefore, in some cases where there is a lot of inner traffic (traffic between the sub-domains), we sometimes see that a specific sub-domain has more visits than the main domain (+ subdomain included).

 For more information on finding and interpreting incoming referral traffic, visit Incoming Traffic Insights.

 To learn about analyzing outgoing traffic from a site, visit Outgoing Traffic Insights.